Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: The impact of pQCD constraints

 The top two panels of Fig.~\ref{fig:astro_pqcd_posterior_gp0} suggest that pQCD mostly informs the highest NS densities, especially after astronomical data are considered.
-The bottom panel confirms this picture from the macroscopic point of view.
-The NS radius is largely unaffected for masses $\lesssim 1.6\,\mathrm{M}_{\odot}$, but the radius of a $2\,\mathrm{M}_{\odot}$ star is constrained from below, with the 90\% lower limit increasing from $10.9\,\mathrm{km}$ to $11.3\,\mathrm{km}$ when the modeled constraint is applied.
-We find a mild reduction in $\MTOV$ under the modeled constraint, dropping from $2.24^{+0.36}_{-0.17}\,\mathrm{M}_\odot$ to $2.17^{+0.23}_{-0.13}\,\mathrm{M}_\odot$, again consistent with Ref.~\cite{Koehn:2024set}, see their Appendix D.
+The bottom panels confirm this picture from the macroscopic point of view.
+The NS radius is largely unaffected for masses $\lesssim 1.6\,\mathrm{M}_{\odot}$, but the radius of a $2\,\mathrm{M}_{\odot}$ star is constrained from below, with the 90\% lower limit showing a small increase from $10.9\,\mathrm{km}$ to $11.1\,\mathrm{km}$ when the modeled constraint is applied.
+We find a mild reduction in $\MTOV$ under the modeled constraint, dropping from $2.24^{+0.36}_{-0.17}\,\mathrm{M}_\odot$ to $2.19^{+0.29}_{-0.15}\,\mathrm{M}_\odot$, again consistent with Ref.~\cite{Koehn:2024set}---see their Appendix D. The exact posterior on $\MTOV$ will depend on the prior, and this should be taken into account when comparing with other works.
+For example, \citet{Gorda:2022jvk} have a prior on $\MTOV$ which is roughly uniform, whilst ours is peaked at two solar masses (our prior still has support up to three solar masses, and so it is sufficiently wide to resolve posterior differences).

 The increase in $R_{2.0}$ under the modeled pQCD constraint appears at first inconsistent with the fact that the EOS is ``softened,'' and thus the pressure decreases, at high densities.
 This is because radii are positively correlated with the pressure at twice saturation~\cite{Lattimer:2000nx,Legred:2023als}, and, in fact, we see a modest decrease in the radius at low masses when pQCD constraints are applied.
 However, this trend reverses with the higher, core pressures when conditioning on astrophysical data.
 For example, scaling relations for polytropic EOSs show that gravitating objects with larger radii will have lower central pressures~\cite{Shapiro:1983du, Silbar:2003wm}.
-EOSs that can produce high-mass stars, will therefore tend to have larger radii, which is also associated with the increased sound-speed at intermediate densities (top right panel of Fig.~\ref{fig:astro_pqcd_posterior_gp0}) under the modeled likelihood.
+EOSs that can produce high-mass stars will therefore tend to have larger radii.
 As such, the pQCD constraints, which place upper bounds on the central pressure and energy density (see Fig.~\ref{fig:pqcd_astro_e_p_tov_posterior}), effectively impose a lower bound on the radii of high-mass NSs.

 The EOS properties close to the TOV limit are further explored in Fig.~\ref{fig:pqcd_astro_e_p_tov_posterior} with the $p_{\mathrm{TOV}}$--$\epsilon_{\mathrm{TOV}}$ posterior.
 We show the prior with background dots, the posterior when only including astrophysical data, and the posterior when further adding pQCD constraints at different values of $\nT$.
 Upward lines show the locus of constant $\nTOV$, marking the highest density at which the corresponding posterior contour is applicable.
 For example, the black dash-dotted contour for $\nT=6\,\nsat$ is only applicable to the left of the black line marking the locus of $6\,\nsat$.
 To aid interpretation, we have truncated the contours at the corresponding line.
 For $\nT=\nTOV$ and $\nT = 8\,\nsat$, the entire posterior contour is applicable.